 The mitigation strategies adopted by counties and districts that contain levees remain simple, yet effective.
-LHMPs include the following mitigation measures: evacuation plans, encouraging flood insurance, public education awareness of potential impacts, and implementing land use regulations.
+LHMPS include the following mitigation measures: evacuation plans, encouraging flood insurance, public education awareness of potential impacts, and implementing land use regulations.

-At the time of this writing, NeDNR and NEMA are assembling and refining a database of all local hazard mitigation planning actions and statuses, as reported in LHMPs.
+NeDNR and NEMA are currently assembling a database of all local hazard mitigation planning actions and statuses, as reported in LHMPs.
 The database will be updated whenever a jurisdiction updates its LHMP.
 The database will be searchable by hazard type as well as several additional factors.